-Description: This article is to discuss and show a stepwise method to add radius-server authentication of wireless clients on a wireless SSID in Ubiquiti Unifi Wireless network.
+Description: This article is to discuss and show a stepwise method to add radius authentication of wireless clients on a wireless SSID in the Ubiquiti Unifi Wireless network.

 In this article, the configuration is done on the Unifi Controller running on firmware version 6.0.43 and on the various models of access points like Unifi nano HD, HD, Wi-Fi 6LR, Wi-Fi 6 Light etc. First of all, we would need to add access points to the radius server for host authentication.

 Step1: Access Radius Server

 RDP to the radius server.
 Follow the steps shown below.

 mstsc ==> Radius server ==> Server Manager ==> Network Policy Server